Bhushan8554/resilient-slope-3319/README.md

 # EZWallet_Application
 <hr>
-<li>An Collabrative Project Consisting Of the 5 Developer Depicting the implementation of the EZwallet online transaction platform
+<li>A Collabrative Project developed by 5 developers depicting the implementation of the EZwallet online transaction platform
-<li>An developement of RESTful API for an Online Payment Wallet application.
+<li>A developement of RESTful API for an Online Payment Wallet application.
 This API performs all the fundamental CRUD operations of wallet platform with user validation at every step.
 <br>

  # Team Member Roles And Responsibilities